770 Fire Safety in On-Campus Student Residential Housing

 4. A fire alarm signal will always require a system reset after the Murfreesboro Fire and Rescue Department has determined the cause of the fire alarm and the Murfreesboro Fire and Rescue Department Incident Commander has authorized reoccupation of the building.

 a.
-When authorized by the Murfreesboro Fire and Rescue Department Incident Commander or the MTSU Fire Marshal, any activated pull stations shall be reset by either the MTSU Fire Marshal, University Police Department, or a representative of Facilities Services.
+When authorized by the Murfreesboro Fire and Rescue Department Incident Commander or the MTSU Fire Marshal, any activated pull stations shall be reset by either the MTSU Fire Marshal or their representative, or the University Police Department.

 b.
 When all smoke detectors have cleared, all activated pull stations have been reset, and authorization has been received from the Murfreesboro Fire and Rescue Department Incident Commander or the MTSU Fire Marshal, the fire alarm system shall be reset at either the fire alarm control panel or the annunciator panel by either the MTSU Fire Marshal, University Police Department, or a representative of Facilities Services.

 c.
-If the system will not reset due to a malfunction, then the Director of Building Services and the MTSU Fire Marshal will initiate appropriate emergency repairs.
+If the system will not reset due to a malfunction, the MTSU Fire Marshal will initiate appropriate emergency repairs.

 C. Supervisory Signal: A Supervisory Signal indicates that action is needed in connection with the operation of other fire protection systems that are being monitored by the fire alarm system.
 Such systems may include detection or suppression systems, such as smoke detectors and automatic sprinkler systems.